logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 {% enddetails%}

 ## Future Work
 While studying the trainability issues of the Transformer, we stumbled over the fact that the entropy collapse appeared in tandem with a sharp loss.
 However, we observed that the entropy collapse was benign, i.e., solving it did not improve the performance that much.
-This is different from the conclusions on text and images found in [].
-Moreover, we saw that using $\sigma$-reparam[] decreases the signal propagation a lot, up to the point of having almost uniform attention.
-This leads to rank collapse which is known to appear in attention-based models and to impact the generalization performance [].
+This is different from the conclusions on text and images found in <d-cite key="zhai2023sigmareparam"></d-cite>.
+Moreover, we saw that using $\sigma$-reparam <d-cite key="zhai2023sigmareparam"></d-cite> decreases the signal propagation a lot, up to the point of having almost uniform attention.
+This leads to rank collapse which is known to appear in attention-based models and to impact the generalization performance <d-cite key="anagnostidis2022signal"></d-cite> <d-cite key="dong2021attentionrank"></d-cite>.
 Finally, we manage to demonstrate that, indeed, $\sigma$-reparam induces a rank collapse.
 Formally, $\sigma$-reparam aims to minimize blabla, which in turn can be used to upper-bound the rank of the attention internal computations.
 We have

 {% include figure.liquid path="assets/img/blog_samformer/nuclear_norm.png" class="img-fluid rounded z-depth-0" zoomable=true %}